scooper505/Snowflake-Workload-Identity-Federation-WIF-Test-Environment/README.md

     # WIF Test Resources (to be created in Snowflake)
     wif_user_name = "WIF_TEST_USER"
     wif_role_name = "WIF_TEST_ROLE"

+    # NOTE: Depending on the authentication being used to connect Terraform to Snowflake, you may also want to include variables for key pair location if using key pair.
+    # Example: snowflake_private_key_path = "<KEY PATH HERE>"

     ```

 3.  **Deploy the Infrastructure**
+    # Once you have your access confired and variables configured, run your Terraform commands to deploy your resources via Terraform

     ```bash
     terraform init
+    terraform plan
     terraform apply
     ```

 4.  **Connect and Test**
-    Connect to the test instance via AWS SSM Session Manager (no SSH key needed):
+    Connect to the test instance via AWS SSM Session Manager :
     ```bash
     aws ssm start-session --target $(terraform output -raw instance_id)
     ```